str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 `git clone https://github.gatech.edu/omscs6601/assignment_4.git`

-The submission scripts depend on the presence of 3 python packages - `requests`, `future`, and `nelson`.
+The submission scripts depend on the presence of 4 python packages - `requests`, `future`, `numpy` and `nelson`.
 Install them using the command below:

 `pip install -r requirements.txt`

-Python 2.7 is recommended and has been tested.
+Python 3.7 is recommended and has been tested.

 Read [setup.md](./setup.md) for more information on how to effectively manage your git repository and troubleshooting information.